 Notice and Receipt of Complaint: Any student who believes he/she has been 1. subjected to sexual harassment or who has witnessed sexual harassment may file a complaint with any school employee.
-Within 24 hours of receiving a complaint, the school employee shall report it the district Coordinator to Nondiscrimination/Principal.
+Within 24 hours of receiving a complaint, the the district Coordinator report it to school employee shall Nondiscrimination/Principal.
 In addition, any school employee who observes any incident of sexual harassment involving a student shall, within 24 hours, report this observation to the Coordinator/Principal, whether or not the victim files a complaint.